Skip to content

-After running 500 app ideas through our AI scoring pipeline, clear patterns emerged.
+After running 500 app ideas through our scoring pipeline, clear patterns emerged.
 Some categories crush it.
 Others are traps.

 We ran 500 app ideas through Goodspeed's AI scoring pipeline over the past three months.
 Every idea got evaluated on market demand, monetization potential, competition density, technical feasibility, and solo-builder viability.